Rosalka

-Rosalka is a 2010 Philippine drama starring Empress Schuck in the title role along with Matt Evans and Felix Roco.
-The series aired on ABS-CBN's Hapontastic afternoon block from May 17, 2010, to October 22, 2010, replacing Magkano ang Iyong Dangal? and was replaced by Juanita Banana.
+Rosalka is a 2010 Philippine television drama series broadcast by ABS-CBN.
+Directed by Jeffrey R. Jeturian, Rechie A. Del Carmen, Jerry Lopez Sineneng and Mae Czarina Cruz, it stars Empress Schuck, Matt Evans and Felix Roco.
+It aired on the network's Hapontastic line up and worldwide on TFC from May 17 to October 22, 2010, replacing Magkano ang Iyong Dangal? and was replaced by Juanita Banana.

-This series was currently streaming on Jeepney TV YouTube Channel every 7:00 pm & 7:30 pm.

 Plot

-The story revolves around a young lady named Rosalka, judged and shunned by the public because of her "horrible" disability—all, except for a man who seems to accept her for who she is.
-But will their love stand the test of time—and of society, when the mystery of Rosalka's disability is made public?
+The story revolves around a young lady named Rosa, judged and shunned by the public because of her "horrible" disability—all, except for a man who seems to accept her for who she is.
+But will their love stand the test of time—and of society, when the mystery of Rosa's disability is made public?
 Rosa is carrying a monster inside her back that detaches itself every full moon which then transforms Rosa into a beautiful lady.
 The monster dies at the ending because of saving its and Rosa's mother from Wilfred.